Wash your hands frequently with soap and water, catch coughs and sneezes in a tissue and try to prevent touching your face.

 If you start to experience symptoms and believe you could have Coronavirus, do not go to a GP surgery, pharmacy or hospital as you could pass the infection to others.

 Use NHS 111 or call NHS 111 if you need to speak to someone.
 The majority of people who contract Coronavirus will experience mild symptoms that can safely be managed at home and will not require medical or hospital treatment, if you are concerned you are at greater risk or your symptoms are severe contact NHS 111 in the first instance.
 All medical emergencies should be managed through 999.
+If you commence with any coronavirus symptoms it is important to contact the NHS testing service on 119 who will advise on your next recommended course of action.

 For general health advice, use credited online resources www.nhs.uk provides evidence based advice, or alternatively try your local pharmacy for advice and signposting.